jaysen/WikiTool/docs/DISTROBOX_SETUP.md

 # Distrobox Development Environment Setup

-This guide explains how to set up and use a distrobox container for WikiTools.Net development on Bazzite (or any immutable Linux distribution).
+This guide explains how to set up and use a distrobox container for .NET GUI development any immutable Linux distribution.

 ## Why Distrobox?

 Distrobox provides a containerized development environment with these benefits:
 - ✅ Full GUI application support (shares host display)
-- ✅ Access to your host filesystem (including `~/wikis`)
+- ✅ Access to your entire host home directory
 - ✅ Isolated development environment without affecting host system
 - ✅ Easy to recreate and share with other developers
 - ✅ Works seamlessly on immutable distributions like Bazzite